Socorro Branch of the First Unitarian Church

-Children: Children of all ages are absolutely welcome and can participate in the service.
+Children: We welcome children of all ages and encourage them to participate in the service.
 If children and youth are interested in a separate program, our group includes educators, one of whom is designated to work with them.

 Events: Our “big event” is an annual Holiday Concert in mid-December.
 During the summer, we have one regular service per month and one potluck at a home or picnic area per month.
 In addition to the Holiday Concert, in 2017 we started “Theology on Tap.”
 We meet once a month, on the second Thursday at 6:00 pm at a local restaurant for a round-table discussion of spiritual, philosophical, and ethical issues in a structured (but not too structured) way.
 Beer, wine, and spirits are “on tap” for the discussion, but not mandatory.
 Contact us for more info on Theology on Tap.

 Social Connections: Coffee hour after every service, with fair trade coffee and refreshments.
 Members know one another well enough to readily offer support when a member is sick or needs some help.
 Yet we are not invasive and respect each other’s privacy.
 We are family who behave better than some blood relatives!

 Through a program called “Change for Change,” the coins collected in the morning offertory are contributed to community organizations such as the Animal Protective Association of Socorro (2018) and La Vida Felicidad (2018), and rotate annually based on the interests of the congregation and community needs.
 Previous recipients include Magdalena’s Food Bank (2014), Puerto Seguro (2013 & 2016), and Socorro Storehouse (2015 & 2017)

 Contact: For more information, Richard Sonnenfeld at email@example.com or 575-838-7113.